-- ✓ Excel 2: The original version of Excel for Windows was called Version 2 (rather than 1) so that it would correspond to the Macintosh version.
-Excel 2 first appeared in 1987 and nobody uses it anymore, so you can pretty much forget that it ever existed. - ✓ Excel 3: Released in late 1990, this version features the XLM macro language.
-Nobody uses this version either. - ✓ Excel 4: This version hit the streets in early 1992.
+- Excel 2: The original version of Excel for Windows was called Version 2 (rather than 1) so that it would correspond to the Macintosh version.
+Excel 2 first appeared in 1987, but nobody uses it anymore, so you can pretty much forget that it ever existed. - Excel 3: Released in late 1990, this version features the XLM macro language.
+Nobody uses this version either.

+- Excel 4: This version hit the streets in early 1992.
 It also uses the XLM macro language.
 A small number of people still use this version.
-(They subscribe to the philosophy if it ain't broke, don't fix it.) - ✓ Excel 5: This one came out in early 1994.
+(They subscribe to the philosophy if it ain't broke, don't fix it.) - Excel 5: This one came out in early 1994.
 It was the first version to use VBA (but it also supports XLM).
-Excel 5 users are becoming increasingly rare.

-- ➤ Excel 95: Technically known as Excel 7 (there is no Excel 6), this version began shipping in the summer of 1995.
+Excel 5 users are becoming increasingly rare. - Excel 95: Technically known as Excel 7 (there is no Excel 6), this version began shipping in the summer of 1995.
 It's a 32-bit version and requires Windows 95 or Windows NT.
-It has a few VBA enhancements, and it supports the XLM language.
-Occasionally, I'll run into someone who still uses this version. - ✓ Excel 97: This version (also known as Excel 8) was born in January, 1997.
-It has many enhancements and features an entirely new interface for programming VBA macros.
+It has a few VBA enhancements, and it supports the XLM language. - Excel 97: This version (also known as Excel 8) was born in January, 1997.
+It has many enhancements and it features an entirely new interface for programming VBA macros.
 Excel 97 also uses a new file format (which previous Excel versions cannot open).
-A fair number of people continue to use this version. - ✓ Excel 2000: This version's numbering scheme jumped to four digits.
+Occasionally, I run into someone who still uses this version. - Excel 2000: This version's numbering scheme jumped to four digits.
 Excel 2000 (also known as Excel 9) made its public debut in June 1999.
-It includes only a few enhancements from a programmer's perspective, with most enhancements being for users particularly online users.
-With Excel 2000 came the option to digitally sign macros, thus enabling you to guarantee your users that the code delivered is truly yours.
-Excel 2000 still has a modest number of users. - ✓ Excel 2002: This version (also known as Excel 10 or Excel XP) appeared in late 2001.
+It includes only a few enhancements from a programmer's perspective, with most enhancements being for users - particularly online users.
+With Excel 2000 came the option to digitally sign macros, thus enabling you to guarantee that the code delivered to your users is truly yours.
+Excel 2000 still has a modest number of users. - Excel 2002: This version (also known as Excel 10 or Excel XP) appeared in late 2001.
 Perhaps this version's most significant feature is the ability to recover your work when Excel crashes.
-This is also the first version to use copy protection (known as product activation). - ► Excel 2003: Of all the Excel upgrades I've ever seen (and I've seen them all), Excel 2003 has the fewest new features.
+This is also the first version to use copy protection (known as product activation). - ✓ Excel 2003: Of all the Excel upgrades I've ever seen (and I've seen them all), Excel 2003 has the fewest new features.
 In other words, most hard-core Excel users (including yours truly) were very disappointed with Excel 2003.
 Yet people still bought it.
-I think these were the folks moving up from a pre-Excel 2002 version. - ✓ Excel 2007: The latest, and without a doubt, the greatest.
+I think these were the folks moving up from a pre-Excel 2002 version.
+As I write this, Excel 2003 is probably the most commonly used version. - Excel 2007: Excel 2007 signaled the beginning of a new era.
+Excel 2007 dumped the old menu and toolbar interface and introduced the Ribbon.
+It also allows much larger worksheets more than a million rows. - Excel 2010: The latest, and without a doubt, the greatest.
 Microsoft outdid its corporate self with this version.
-Excel 2007 has a new look, a new user interface, and now supports more than a million rows.
-This book is written for Excel 2007, so if you don't have this version, you're reading the wrong book.
+This version has some slick new features (such as sparkline graphics), and it also performs quite a bit better in some areas.
+And if you need really, really huge workbooks, you can install the 64-bit version.